abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([[12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23]])

-!!!
-Info ""
 The first expression returns row 1 as a 1D array of shape `(12,)`, while the second returns that same row as a 2D array of shape `(1, 12)`.

 ### **Fancy indexing**

-!!!
-Info ""
 You may also specify a list of indices that you are interested in.
 This is referred to as fancy indexing.

 ```py
 b[(0,2), 2:5]  # rows 0 and 2, columns 2 to 4 (5-1)